RinaldoBenaccetta/isidom/src/doc/css-properties.md

-* $cssProperty is for CSS properties used in CSS format :
+* $css prefixed is for CSS properties used in CSS format :

         element.removeProperty('background-color');